Accelerated first-order methods for a class of semidefinite programs: Introduction

 One may compare these storage-optimal FOMs for SDPs with the Burer--Monteiro method~\cite{burer2003nonlinear}.
 In the Burer--Monteiro method, the convex SDP in the variable $Y\in\S^n_+$ is explicitly replaced with an outer product term involving an $n\by k'$ factor matrix where $k'\geq k$.
 The resulting \emph{nonconvex} problem is then tackled via local optimization methods.
-While results~\cite{boumal2016non,cifuentes2019polynomial,cifuentes2021burer} have shown that non-global local minima cannot exist when $k'=\Omega(\sqrt{m})$ (so that local optimization methods are certifiably correct), more recent work~\cite{waldspurger2020rank} has shown that such spurious local minima can in fact exist even if $k = 1$ and $k' = \Theta(\sqrt{m})$.
+While results~\cite{boumal2016non,cifuentes2019polynomial,cifuentes2021burer} have shown that non-global local minima cannot exist when $k'=\Omega(\sqrt{m})$ (so that local optimization methods are certifiably correct) for large classes of SDPs, more recent work~\cite{waldspurger2020rank} has shown that such spurious local minima can in fact exist even if $k = 1$ and $k' = \Theta(\sqrt{m})$.
 In other words, the Burer--Monteiro approach provably cannot achieve storage-optimality.

 \paragraph{FOMs for the GTRS.} The algorithms developed in the current paper are inspired by recent developments in FOMs for the TRS and the GTRS.
-There has been extensive work~\cite{carmon2018analysis,wang2020generalized,wang2021implicit,jiang2019novel,hazan2016linear,hoNguyen2017second,pong2014generalized,more1993generalizations,stern1995indefinite} towards developing customized algorithms for the TRS and GTRS that circumvent solving large SDPs; see \cite{wang2021implicit} and references therein for a more thorough account of algorithmic ideas for solving large-scale GTRS instances.
+There has been extensive work~\cite{carmon2018analysis,wang2020generalized,wang2021implicit,jiang2019novel,hazan2016linear,hoNguyen2017second} towards developing customized algorithms for the TRS and GTRS that circumvent solving large SDPs; see \cite{wang2021implicit} and references therein for a more thorough account of algorithmic ideas for solving large-scale GTRS instances.
 We highlight only the two most relevant results from this area.

 \citet{carmon2018analysis} consider iterative methods that produce Krylov subspace solutions to the TRS, i.e., solutions to the TRS restricted to a Krylov subspace generated by the objective function.
 They show that these solutions converge to the true TRS solution \emph{linearly} as long as the linear term in $q_\obj$ is not orthogonal to the minimum eigenspace of the Hessian in $q_\obj$.
-One may interpret this condition as requiring strict complementarity between the SDP relaxation of the TRS and its dual.
+One may show that under this assumption, the quadratic function $q_\obj(x) + \gamma^*\left(\norm{x}^2 - 1\right)$ is strongly convex (here, $\gamma^*$ is the dual solution and is known to exist).
+We may interpret this as strict complementarity between the SDP relaxation of the TRS and its dual.
+Indeed, the Hessian of this quadratic function (a positive definite matrix) shows up as a principal minor in the slack matrix $M(\gamma^*)$, proving that $\rank(M(\gamma^*)) = n- 1$.